dsindex/etagger/README.md

       - during inference time, 1 layer BiLSTM on 1 CPU takes just **5.1 msec** per sentence on average.
   - how to use a trained model from C++? is it much faster?
     - [x] save the meta graph and trained parameters. and restore it via tensorflow C++ API.
-      - 1 layer BiLSTM on multi CPU takes **2.7 msec** per sentence on average. (without viterbi decoding)
+      - 1 layer BiLSTM on multi CPU takes **2.7 msec** per sentence on average.
-      - 1 layer BiLSTM on single CPU takes **3.9 msec** per sentence on average. (without viterbi decoding)
+      - 1 layer BiLSTM on single CPU takes **3.9 msec** per sentence on average.
-      - ...ing

 ## Models and Evaluation